Opening Multiple Projects

 already been opened, is considered the primary project, and is always shown first in the

 Project tool window.
 All the other projects are added to the primary project.

 Symbols from the added projects are visible from the primary one, but not vice versa.

 Make sure that one of the options Open project in a new window or Confirm window to open project in in the System Settings page of the Settings dialog is selected.

 Opening multiple projects

-To open multiple projects
+To open multiple projects, follow these steps

 - Open a project, while another one is already opened.
 RubyMine prompts you to select whether you want to open the project in a new window, or reuse the existing window.